ubc-library-rc/AI_for_coding/content/2_Breakdown.md

 ## When is asking AI for help appropriate?
-Here is a flowchart by <a href="https://www.linkedin.com/posts/tyulkanov_a-simple-algorithm-to-decide-whether-to-use-activity-7021766139605078016-x8Q9/" target="_blank">Aleksandr Tiulkanov</a> about when AI use is appropriate
+Here is a flowchart by <a href="https://www.linkedin.com/posts/tyulkanov_a-simple-algorithm-to-decide-whether-to-use-activity-7021766139605078016-x8Q9/" target="_blank">Aleksandr Tiulkanov</a> about when AI use is appropriate:

 <div style="margin-left: 5%; margin-top: 20px; margin-bottom: 40px">
 <img src="images/flow.jpg" alt="flowchart about when to use AI" width="50%"/>